 What about the creamy or chunky peanut butter?

-For a long time, peanut butters had an oil problem.
+For a long time, peanut butter had an oil problem.
 California food businessman Joseph L. Rosefield fixed it in 1922 by developing a process to prevent oil separation and spoilage in peanut butter.
 His idea was to replace a part of the liquid oil with hydrogenated oil.
-By doing that, he created a semisolid peanut butter (and no more oil rose to the surface).
-He created the modern peanut butter and didn’t stop here.
+By doing that, he created semisolid peanut butter (and no more oil rose to the surface).
+He created the modern peanut butter and didn’t stop there.
 The use of hydrogenated oil opened new ways to prepare peanut butter and later, in 1932, he introduced creamy and chunky-style peanut butter.
 And just three years later, Rosefield company, Skippy, launched its first wide-mouth peanut-butter jar (the plastic jar packaging was introduced by the brand Popeye in 1965).

 Who invented the peanut butter & jelly sandwich?

-We don’t really know, but the first published recipe was published by Julia Davis Chandler in 1901.
+We don’t know, but the first published recipe was published by Julia Davis Chandler in 1901.
 After Gustav Papendick invented a process for slicing and wrapping bread in the late 1920s, children started to make peanut butter sandwiches by themselves.
 They never stopped.